Fantistics Player Projections utilize

 status as a leader in fantasy baseball forecasting.
 Year after year

-Fantistics Player Projections are at the top of the various studies
+Fantistics Player Projections are at or near the top of the various studies

 conducted by independent research (2004-2008,